ibm-cloud-docs/monitoring/captures.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Working with captures
 {: #captures}

 A capture is a trace file that you can generate to analyze what happens in a host during a time frame.
 For example, you can use it to analyze bottlenecks, or component interactions.
-In the IBM Cloud Monitoring with Sysdig service, you can create, explore, download, and delete *captures* for individual nodes.
+In the {{site.data.keyword.mon_full_notm}} service, you can create, explore, download, and delete *captures* for individual nodes.
 {:shortdesc}

 For more information, see [Captures](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-captures#captures).